Itsrummmy/Swan-Consulting-Team-Project-ML/README.md

 <!-- Deliverables -->
 ## Deliverables

+* A List of 500 Customers with Highest Churn Probability for Targeted Retention Initiatives
+* A full list of churn likelihood for all customers.
 * An information presentation deck.
-* A list of top 500 most likely to churn customers.
-* A notebook presenting all work.
-This should include my EDA, Feature Engineering, Split, Modelling & Model Evaluation.
-* A full list of churn likelihood for the remaining customers.
+* A comprehensive Jupyter Notebook documenting the entire project workflow.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>